 Step Action 7.
 Slowly thread (right-hand thread) the Piercing Screw (28C) into the bleeder wrench until the Piercing Disk (5) is punctured.
-Ensure personnel are not leaning over the Bleeder Wrench Assembly (28) Could result in serious bodily injury or even death Wear standard PPE including a hard hat, as well as ear and eye protection Keep hands away from the vent hole at all times Could result in serious bodily injury or even death Wear standard PPE including a hard hat, as well as ear and eye protection 8.
+Ensure personnel are not leaning over the Bleeder Wrench Assembly (28) Could result in serious bodily injury or even death Wear standard PPE including a hard hat, as well as ear and eye protection Image: Constraint of the second s 8.
 When the tool starts to bleed off, make an additional 1 turn and then stop.
 Do not screw the Piercing Screw (28C) in tight because it can seal against the Piercing Disk (5) and prevent bleeding.
-9. Do not turn the Piercing Screw (28C) to the left until the tool is completely bled has been completely bled off, remove Bleeder Disk Assembly (28). off.
-If pressure If the Piercing Disk (5) was not punctured and the pressure was not released, do not remove the Piercing Screw (28c).
+9. Do not turn the Piercing Screw (28C) to the left until the tool is completely bled off.
+If pressur has been completely bled off, remove Bleeder Disk Assembly (28). re If the Piercing Disk (5) was not punctured and the pressure was not released, do not remove the Piercing Screw (28c).

 Step Action 10.
 Clean any debris from the vent hole in the top end of the Pressure Chamber (1).
 11. Position vent hole in the Upper Cylinder (9) away from personnel.
 12. Scribe a line between the Bleeder Wrench Assembly (28) and Upper Cylinder (9).
-13. Hold back up on the Upper Cylinder (9) and slowly unscrew the Pressure Chamber (7) by turnin on the Bleeder Wrench Assembly (28) a maximum of 11-1/2 turns from the Upper Cylinder (9) 14.
-Do not back the Pressure Chamber (7) off more than 11-1/2 turns.
+13. Hold back up on the Upper Cylinder (9) and slowly unscrew the Pressure Chamber (7) by turning on the Bleeder Wrench Assembly (28) a maximum of 11-1/2 turns from the Upper Cylinder (9).
+14. Do not back the Pressure Chamber (7) off more than 11-1/2 turns.
 15. Allow a sufficient amount of time to release the pressure.
 16. Thread the Pressure Chamber (1) back into the Upper Cylinder (9).
 17. Clean any debris from the vent hole in the bottom end of the Upper Cylinder (9).
 18. Position vent hole in the Upper Cylinder (9) away from personnel.
 19. Scribe a line across the thread connection between the Upper Cylinder (9) and Connector (10).
 20. Hold back up on the Upper Cylinder (9) and slowly unscrew the Connector (10) a maximum of 11-1/2 turns from the Upper Cylinder (9) 21.
 Do not back off the Connector (10) more than 11-1/2 turns.
 22. Allow a sufficient amount of time to release the pressure.
 23. Thread the Connector (10) back into the Upper Cylinder (9).
 24. All trapped pressure should be bled off from the Upper section of the W.L.P.S.A.
 Slowly remove the Bleeder Wrench Assembly (28) from the Pressure Chamber (7) if it was not removed in step 9 of Phase I. 25.
 Proceed to Phase II.